JacquesGodin/worldpadelbot/README.md

 jobDay and weekly_draft functions set the weekly draft at a specific date and time (given by function t) and post the result to a specific channel.
 After the draft, all lists will be erased through draftlist_reseter() and subscriberlist_reseter()

+Future work:

+- Add a control for when there are not enough players to make a game.
+As of today, it is returning an error as the players.pop function gives an error if it is out of lines